1. Introduction

 To clarify all concepts related to Malone’s theory, a conceptual map will be presented in order to increase understanding of Malone’s brilliant Ph.D. dissertation.

-Based on Figure 3′s conceptual map, there are clearly five main concepts that appear constantly and repeatedly during Malone’s argumentation: challenge, curiosity, fantasy, design, and environment.
+Based on ′s conceptual map, there are clearly five main concepts that appear constantly and repeatedly during Malone’s argumentation: challenge, curiosity, fantasy, design, and environment.

 These will be the five concepts that will be used to define the rubric.
 Of course, this will not be done by simply translating these concepts and/or copying them into it, as a didactic and educational filter must be applied prior to proceeding.
 In order to make this possible and to make it an appealing tool for any teacher interested in using it, it is crucial to define which definition of an educational rubric will be used in this paper.